Are you planning a camping trip or a picnic afternoon at the park? If so, you might be wondering how to play horseshoes.

-We put together this easy to read infographic for how to play horseshoe, but keep reading for further specifics below.
+We’ve put together an easy-to-read infographic on how to play Horseshoes, but keep reading for more specific details below.

 How to Win Horseshoes:

 The goal of how to play Horseshoes is to score 21 points to win, but in competition games, the score is 50 points.